jrpool/jsonresume-theme-a11y/README.md

 # jsonresume-theme-a11y

+## Introduction

 This is an accessible theme for [JSON Resume](http://jsonresume.org/).
-It produces a résumé or curriculum vitae (or any other document!) that satisfies some of the standards of accessibility set forth by the [Accessibility Guidelines Working Group](https://www.w3.org/TR/WCAG21/) (WCAG 2.1) and the [Accessible Rich Internet Applications (ARIA) Working Group](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) (WAI-ARIA).
+It produces a résumé or curriculum vitae (or any other document!) that satisfies many of the standards of accessibility set forth by the [Accessibility Guidelines Working Group](https://www.w3.org/TR/WCAG21/) (WCAG 2.1) and the [Accessible Rich Internet Applications (ARIA) Working Group](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) (WAI-ARIA).

 Accessibility, in the sense of usability for a wide range of abilities and disabilities, is abbreviated `a11y`.
 Hence the name of this theme.

 ## Accessibility metrics

 How accessible are the HTML files produced by this theme?
 For one approximation, we can perform tests on what this theme and other themes produce from an identical source file.
 Here are results from such a set of tests.
 The source file is `pool-medium-std.json`, one of the samples in this theme’s repository.
 Tests were conducted with some publicly available tools.
-The goal is to get a high accessibility score (+) or a low error count (–).
+Relative success is indicated by a high accessibility score (+) or a low error count (–).

 Theme | [ADT](https://chrome.google.com/webstore/detail/fpkknkljclfencbdbgkenhalefipecmb) (+) | [aXe](https://chrome.google.com/webstore/detail/lhdoppojpmngadmnindnejefpokejbdd) (–) | [WAA](https://chrome.google.com/webstore/detail/kpfleokokmllclahndmochhenmhncoej) (–) | [WAVE](https://chrome.google.com/webstore/detail/jbbplnpkjmmeebjpijfedlgcdilocofh) (–) | [SAC](https://siteimprove.com/)/AAA (–) | [HCS](http://pauljadam.com/extension.html)/AAA (–)
 --- | ---: | ---: | ---: | ---: | ---: | ---: